febshhy/glints-job-scraper/README.md

 In interactive mode, you'll be prompted to:
 1. In main menu, you can choose settings or job searchs
+2. You can choose to login or not
-2. Choose which browser to use (Firefox or Chrome)
+3. Choose which browser to use (Firefox or Chrome)
-3. Enter your Glints credentials (email and password)
+4. Enter your Glints credentials (email and password)
-4. Choose if you want to save the credentials and do an auto login or not
+5. Choose if you want to save the credentials and do an auto login or not
-5. Provide job search keywords (comma-separated) (trailing whitespace is accepted)
+6. Provide job search keywords (comma-separated) (trailing whitespace is accepted)
    Example:
    ```
    data analyst, data scientist, data engineer
    ```
-6. Choose the desired export format: `json`, `csv`, or `parquet`
+7. Choose the desired export format: `json`, `csv`, or `parquet`
-7. Select a scraping detail level (1, 2, or 3)
+8. Select a scraping detail level (1, 2, or 3)

 In settings, there is:
 1. Change Auto-login Setting - Turn on or turn off auto-login function